Slim Dunlap

 Robert Bruce "Slim" Dunlap (August 14, 1951 – December 18, 2024) was an American rock musician.
 He was a Minnesota-based guitarist and singer-songwriter who was best known as a member of the Replacements from 1987 to 1991, replacing original lead guitarist Bob Stinson.
 Dunlap also recorded two solo albums in the mid-1990s.

-Dunlap was influenced by Hank Williams and Keith Richards, and had been called "one of the last old-school cool guitar players".
+Dunlap was influenced by Hank Williams and Keith Richards, and has been called "one of the last old-school cool guitar players".
 Ralph Heibutzki at AllMusic said that he "epitomizes the journeyman musician who plays for the fun of it, when his day gig allows".
 His solo albums earned praise from Bruce Springsteen, who called them "really, deeply soulful and beautiful."

 Minneapolis music writer Jim Walsh called Dunlap "the epitome of constraint.
 He plays what he wants when he wants, and because of that and so many other reasons, he is nothing short of a gunslinger—showing up at bars only occasionally, and when he does, shooting out the lights with a bluesman's salt-of-the-earth style."